NGC 1309

 NGC 1309 is a spiral galaxy located approximately 120 million light-years away, appearing in the constellation Eridanus.
+It was discovered by German-British astronomer William Herschel on 3 October 1785.

-It is about 75,000 light-years across, and is about 3/4s the width of the Milky Way.
+NGC 1309 is about 75,000 light-years across, and is about 3/4s the width of the Milky Way.
 Its shape is classified as SA(s)bc, meaning that it has moderately wound spiral arms and no ring.

 Bright blue areas of star formation can be seen in the spiral arms, while the yellowish central nucleus contains older-population stars.
 NGC 1309 is one of over 200 members of the Eridanus Group of galaxies.

-Supernova 2002fk
+NGC 1309 group

+NGC 1309 is the brightest member of a trio of galaxies named after it.
+The other two galaxies in the NGC 1309 group (also known as LGG 92) are MCG -03-09-027 and UGCA 71.

+Supernovae

+Two supernovae have been observed in NGC 1309: